is-bio/is-bio/README.md

 Ruby-on-Rails-Markdown-Blog

-# Blog5 - Enjoy blogging with Markdown.
-An open source personal blog built with Ruby on Rails 8 and DevBlog theme.
+# Enjoy blogging with Markdown and Git.
+An open source personal blog based on Ruby on Rails 8 and 'DevBlog' theme.

 ## Free theme 'DevBlog' installation

-### Download 'DevBlog Theme'
+### Download 'DevBlog' Theme

 - Option 1: Use Git to download.